jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 ```

 Perhaps you want to start the other way around.
 You may need to connect
-a Spring Boot configured and bootstrapped VMware GemFire server
+a Spring Boot configured and bootstrapped [vmware-gemfire-name] server
 application to an existing cluster.
 You can start the cluster in Gfsh
 with the following commands (shown with partial typical output):